mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 to provide a client with some kind of information.

-Additionally, the MLS threat model considers possible compromissions of both clients and the authentication or messaging servers.
+Additionally, the MLS threat model considers possible compromissions of both Clients and the Authentication (AS) or Delivery (DS) services.
 In this case the protocol provide resilience against multiple scenarios described in the following sections.
-Typically, the messaging server will not be able to inject messages in the group conversation or compromise the identity of the group members.
+Typically, the Delivery Service (DS) will not be able to inject messages in the group conversation or compromise the identity of the group members.
-Depending on the level of trust given by the group to the MS, the MLS protocol will provide the group, the AS and the MS with specific sets of security properties.
+Depending on the level of trust given by the group to the DS, the MLS protocol will provide the group, the AS and the DS with specific sets of security properties.
 Different scenarios are considered in this architecture document and are described in subsequent sections of this
 document: